robertmuth/Cwerg/quick_start_user.md

   Note: you may need to install the `python3` package first

 * The compilation in the previous step was kind of slow because it uses the interpreted Python version of the front- and backend.
-To use the faster native C++ versions we must build them first by running:
+To use the faster native C++ versions, we must build them first by running:

   `cd Cwerg/ ; make build_compiler`

   Note: you may need to install the `make cmake g++ libunwind-dev` packages first

-* Now you can run the much fast native compiler like so:
+* Now you can run the much faster native compiler like so:

   `Cwerg/cwerg.py Cwerg/FE/TestData/hello_world_test.cw hello.exe`